 - We helped pass legislation that invests billions of dollars from fees on carbon pollution for better public transportation, safer biking and walking, and more affordable homes near transit.

-We continue to work with the Legislature, the Administration, and the voters to advance a future where all Californians can live in communities with healthy, reliable, and affordable transportation choices.
+We continue to work with the Legislature, the Administration, allied organizations, and voters to advance a future where all Californians can live in communities with healthy, reliable, and affordable transportation choices.

 For more information about TransForm's statewide efforts, contact Joshua Stark.